Enyel De Los Santos: Philadelphia Phillies

-On May 4, 2021, De Los Santos was selected to the active roster.

-On July 20, 2021, he gave up Estevan Florial's first career home run.
-De Los Santos tossed 28 innings for the Phillies, posting a 6.75 ERA.
-On September 12, 2021, the Phillies designated De Los Santos for assignment.
+On May 4, 2021, De Los Santos had his contract selected back to the active roster.
+De Los Santos pitched 28 innings for the Phillies, posting a 6.75 ERA.
+On September 12, the Phillies designated De Los Santos for assignment once more.

 Pittsburgh Pirates

-A day after De Los Santos was designated for assigned by the Phillies he was claimed off waivers by the Pittsburgh Pirates.
+A day after De Los Santos was designated for assigned by the Phillies, he was claimed off waivers by the Pittsburgh Pirates.
+In 7 games for Pittsburgh, he logged a 4.91 ERA with 6 strikeouts over 7 1/3 innings of work.
 On November 5, 2021, the Pirates outrighted De Los Santos to Triple-A Indianapolis, removing him from their 40-man roster.
-De Los Santos refused the minor league assignment and elected free agency on November 7, 2021.
+De Los Santos refused the minor league assignment and elected free agency two days later.

 Cleveland Guardians

 On December 1, 2021, De Los Santos signed a minor league contract with an invitation to spring training with the Cleveland Guardians.

 He did not make the Opening Day roster.
-After beginning the 2022 season with the Triple-A Columbus Clippers, the Guardians selected De Los Santos' contract as a COVID-19 replacement player on April 20, 2022.
-De Los Santos was returned to the minor leagues on May 8, 2022.
-The Guardians selected De Los Santos' contract once more on May 9, 2022.
-On September 27, 2022, De Los Santos pitched an immaculate inning against the Tampa Bay Rays.
+After beginning the 2022 season with the Triple–A Columbus Clippers, the Guardians selected De Los Santos' contract as a COVID-19 replacement player on April 20.
+De Los Santos was returned to the minor leagues on May 8.
+The Guardians selected De Los Santos' contract once more on May 9.
+On September 27, De Los Santos pitched an immaculate inning against the Tampa Bay Rays.